 - Women’s Leadership Forum

 Each year, members of the Employee Circles are honored for exceptional contributions to advancing diversity at EMC.
 The dedication and involvement of individual members have made the Employee Circles a vibrant part of EMC’s culture.

 Diverse Student Recruiting Remains Strong

 We recognize the benefits of attracting talented people who reflect the diversity of our global communities.
-We continued in 2014 to cooperate with five Historically Black Colleges and Universities (HBCUs) in the United States to offer their students programming and mentoring as part of our increased outreach efforts.
-We hired 21 interns from the HBCUs in our summer internship program, and nine of ten eligible college seniors accepted positions as full-time employees.
+In 2015, we cooperated with nine Historically Black Colleges and Universities (HBCUs) in the United States, up from seven in 2014, to offer their students programming and mentoring as part of our increased outreach efforts.
+As a result of these efforts, forty-eight students participated in the internship program with 60 percent of eligible college seniors accepting positions as full time employees.

 New Parental Leave Benefit

 In January 2015, we announced a new Parental Leave benefit for our U.S. employees, retroactive to 2014.
 This benefit for both mothers and fathers supports the many definitions of family at EMC.
 It is designed to assist parents and encourage bonding time with a new child by providing up to four weeks of paid leave within the first year following a birth or adoption.
 This is in addition to any paid leave already provided by EMC and enhances our current offerings covering maternity leave and adoption assistance.

 In 2015, EMC’s FastLane program continued in its eighth year to select a global class of 30 high-performing women for a three-day residency program designed to share experiences and hone important skills needed to take on challenging leadership positions.
 These women joined a strong alumnae network, becoming peer mentors for each other as well as for other women across the organization.
 Retention of FastLane graduates tops 90 percent.